-Essential uses for the health and safety of the community were given the highest priority.
+Essential uses for the health and safety of the community continued to be given the highest priority.
 Water uses for existing businesses (in the form of indoor use) were assigned a second priority, and outdoor irrigation, water use for public spaces, and residential and commercial water supplies were assigned lower priorities.